rohit1406/gen-ai-recipe-generator/README.md

 ### Prerequisites
 1. Python (version 3.13.3 used for this application)
 2. Any text editor or Visual Studio Code or any preferred IDE

+### Possible Challenges and their solutions
+1. Issue: 'virtualenv' won't activate on Windows while creating virtual environment Error Message: "cannot be loaded because the execution of scripts is disabled on this system".
+Solution: Execute this Command -> Set-ExecutionPolicy Unrestricted -Force